 3.)
 Your character does not think he/she needs to prune the front yard.
 Overgrown bushes make it difficult to get to the front door.
 A nice neighbor manages to ring the doorbell one day, but your character forgot how to be kind.
 Describe a change of heart when he/she is given a second opportunity to help and/or interact with her/his neighbor.

-More optional conflicts can be found on pages 29-30 in “Writers 750 Emerald Workbook” written by H.M.
-Schuldt, available at Amazon.
+More optional conflicts can be found on pages 29-30 in “Writers 750 Emerald Workbook,” written by H.M.
+Schuldt.

 ITEMS THAT MUST BE INCLUDED